An independent research database No paid placement · No referral fees

 When can they fit you in?

 Handymen are typically 3–10 days out — much shorter lead than licensed trades.
 The good ones run a tight schedule and complete in the day.
-Cowboys promise tomorrow and don't show.
+Corner-cutters promise tomorrow and don't show.

 Ask this, exactly